WGCEO/Portfolio/README.md

 ```

 ### More
-- Improve the performance of scrolling, it uses prefetch system.
+- Datasource prefetching protocol is used to improve the performance of scrolling.
-- It uses a lot of String type and [String] type functions for performance like joined(separator:), components(separatedBy:)
+- Use a lot of String & [String] type's functions for performance like joined(separator:), components(separatedBy:).

 </br></br></br></br>
 ## 4. EmojiChecklist

-:metal: Emoji Checklist lets user accomplish their to-dos delightfully.
-User can choose to-dos and pick emojies what they want.
-And Also User can choose the shortcut.
-Finally when user tap checklist, it'll be ordered automatically.
+:metal: Emoji Checklist brings users delightful way of accomplishing their to-dos.
+Users can choose to-dos and pick emojis of their choice.
+And also, users can set shortcuts to create emoji.
+Finally, when users tap checklist, it'll be ordered automatically.

 ### Why
-- For Happy, Fun, Joy and Delight
+- For happy, fun, joy and delight.

 ### How
 - Using Key value system and detect it by regex.
 ## What
-- Define three cases, key, value, shortcut
+- Define three cases, key, value, shortcut.
-- Detect whether User typing shortcut for creating checklist in TextViewDidChange delegate.
+- Detect whether typing shortcut for creating checklist.
-- Detect whether user typing backspace for deleting checklist in TextShouldChange delegate.
+- Detect whether typing backspace for deleting checklist.

 ### Getting Started
 1. You can download an App for using PianoEffect. https://itunes.apple.com/app/id1436948695
 ![](emojiH.png)

-2. For Customize all everything like checklist or shortcut, define its key, value and shortcut.
+2. Keys, values, and shortcuts are defined to allow users to customize and utilize checklists and shortcuts.
 ```swift
 enum BulletType {
         case key